VirVar-project/Transcriptomics/README.md

 2. How to login to NeLS
 3. Commonly used commands in SAGA
 3. A step-by-step guide on how to run the analysis
-4. A few notes on R
+4. How to normalize data using DESeq in R
+5. Extract genome sequence using annotated positions in R
-5. How to use GIT.
+6. How to use GIT.